brianAsimba/MachineLearningblog/_posts/2019-04-18-Introduction-post.md

 References:
 Hands on Machine Learning with Scikit-Learn & TensorFlow by Aurelion Geron.
-COursera course- Machine Learning by Andrew Ng'.
+Coursera course- Machine Learning by Andrew Ng'.